Angered by Biden’s stance on Israel, US Muslims pledge to ditch him in 2024

 US Muslims pledge to ditch Biden in 2024 over his stance on Israel-Gaza war

-Muslims in five key states launch #AbandonBiden campaign over US president’s refusal to call for a ceasefire in Gaza.
+Muslims in key states launch #AbandonBiden campaign over US president’s refusal to call for a ceasefire in Gaza.

-Muslim American leaders in six pivotal states pledged on Saturday to rally their communities against President Joe Biden’s bid for re-election due to his steadfast backing of Israel’s war in Gaza.
+Muslim American leaders in several pivotal states pledged on Saturday to rally their communities against President Joe Biden’s bid for re-election due to his steadfast backing of Israel’s war in Gaza.

 The #AbandonBiden campaign began when Minnesota Muslim Americans demanded Biden call for a ceasefire by October 31, and has spread to Michigan, Arizona, Wisconsin, Pennsylvania and Florida.